ntls-io/ntls-enclaves/utils/README.md

   apt install python3-poetry
   ```

-- Proceed by navigating to a directory containing pyproject.toml,
+- Proceed by navigating to a directory containing "pyproject.toml",
   then use `poetry` to install some needed packages:

   ```